 This guide is meant to act as an initial tool to understand the process of getting a mortgage in London Ontario and surrounding area.
-It is always best to contact a Mortgage Broker or Mortgage Agent in order to get a personalized assessment of your needs.
+It is always best to contact a Mortgage Broker in order to get a personalized assessment of your needs.

 How much of a Down Payment do I Need?